ExeClim/Isca/docs/source/debug.rst

 ------------
 Using the column model can be useful to test that parameterisations like convection and radiation are working properly as you don’t have horizontal dynamics complicating things.

-1 Change At A Time
+One Change At A Time
 ------------------
 Generally when building a model, it is a good idea to create it iteratively.
 Start from somewhere you know works, for example one of our test cases, and make 1 or 2 changes at a time towards your ideal set up.
 Then you will know what change is causing the crash.